S2Cool Project Overview

 Technical Innovation

-S2Cool builds on the limitations of conventional cooling technologies by developing a Novel Indirect Evaporative Cooling (NIEC) system intended to deliver improved efficiency and reduced operational cost.
+S2Cool builds on the limitations of conventional cooling by developing a Novel Indirect Evaporative Cooling (NIEC) system intended to deliver improved efficiency and reduced operational cost.

 The technology is designed to be relevant across multiple cooling contexts and applicable for different settings including residential, commercial, industrial, and even transport use cases.